anetczuk/cpp-memory-performance/doc/rpi3/GCC.md

 - region up to 256KB of container size
 - region starting from 256KB

-When container reaches 256KB of size there is dramatic perfrmance loss due to increased cache coruption due to thread switching.
+When container reaches 256KB of size there is dramatic perfrmance loss due to increased cache coruption because of thread switching.
 Performance difference between *L1* and *L2* cache levels is marginal in comparison of inefficient timing of *RAM*.